 - S. 2542 (113th): A bill to clarify the effect of State statutes of repose on ...

 - S. 2506 (113th): Correctly Recognizing Educational Achievements To Empower Graduates Act

 - S. 2448 (113th): Servicemember Higher Education Protection Act

 - S. 2363 (113th): Bipartisan Sportsmen’s Act of 2014

 View All » (including bills from previous years)

 From Jan 2009 to Dec 2014, Hagan missed 35 of 1,839 roll call votes, which is 1.9%.
-This is better than the median of 2.1% among the lifetime records of senators serving in Dec 2014.
+This is on par with the median of 2.1% among the lifetime records of senators serving in Dec 2014.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: